 If you do not have a health care provider, Providence offers drive thru COVID-19 testing in Lacey on Monday-Friday from 9:30am-4:30pm (2555 Marvin Way NE, 98516).
 Please call before you go 855-776-4362.

 You can take steps to prevent the spread of COVID-19 by doing the following things:

-- If you have to go out in the community, keep a distance of 6 feet or more between you and other people.
+When you are out, keep a distance of 6 feet or more between you and others.

 Wear a face covering in public spaces, when you cannot maintain 6 feet distance from people not from your household.

 Avoid gatherings with more than 5 people from outside your own household.

 Wash your hands with soap and water, often.

 Cover your mouth/nose with a tissue or sleeve when coughing or sneezing.